 Diner Burger Recipe.
 Diner Burgers are small disks, 4 ounces or less, as opposed to big thick Steakhouse Steakburgers.
 It's all about the browning the meat surface, it's all about the Maillard reaction.

 New Mexico Green Chile Cheeseburger.
 The Green Chile Cheeseburger is one of the few truly authentic regional styles of burger in the nation.
 It seems as if every bar and burger joint in "The Land of Enchantment" has a green chile salsa with which they adorn their burgers, fries, chili, chips, beans, soups, stews, chiles rellenos, enchilladas, and whatever else is in the kitchen.

-The Zen of Mustard.
+The Science of Mustard.
 There are many different types of mustard.
 You can buy mustard powders, pastes, or sauces.
 Here are the differences and how to use them.

 Sweet Sour Pickle Chips.
 This quick and simple recipe makes sweet and sour pickle slices for sandwiches perfect for mounding on hamburgers, deli sandwiches, pulled pork sandwiches, or even straight as a side or snack.
 You don't need to Pasteurize or heat treat these pickles, and you don't need much time.